 - You may experience mild to moderate pressure while the sonographer takes the images.

-- It is not unusual for the sonographer to ask the radiologist to come into the scan room after your exam to speak to you about your results.
+- It is not unusual for the radiologist to come into the scan room after your exam to speak to you about your results.
 You will then be free to leave.

 WHEN WILL I GET MY RESULTS?